 Trade and other receivables are recognised initially at fair value, subsequently at amortised cost and, where relevant, adjusted for the time value of money.
-A provision for impairment is established where there is objective evidence that the Company will not be able to collect all amounts due according to the original terms of the receivables concerned.
-If collection is expected in more than one year, they are classified as non-current assets.
+The Company assesses on a forward-looking basis, the expected credit losses associated with its trade receivables.
+A provision for impairment is made for the lifetime expected credit losses on initial recognition of the receivable.
+If collection is expected in more than one year, the balance is presented within non-current assets.